kimmodal/AI-Learning-Resources/README.md

 - Christopher Summerfield et al. [Lessons from a Chimp: AI ‘Scheming’ and the Quest for Ape Language](https://arxiv.org/pdf/2507.03409).
 Jul 2025.

 ## AI Writing Smells
 - Sam Kriss.
 [Why Does A.I.
-Write Like … That?](https://www.nytimes.com/2025/12/03/magazine/chatbot-writing-style.html).
-The New York Times.
+Write Like … That?](https://www.nytimes.com/2025/12/03/magazine/chatbot-writing-style.html). *The New York Times*.
 Dec 2025.
 - Wikipedia.
 [Signs of AI Writing](https://en.wikipedia.org/wiki/Wikipedia:Signs_of_AI_writing).
 - Shiv Bosale.
 [Various LLM Smells](https://shvbsle.in/various-llm-smells/).
 May 2026.
 - Sarah Perez.
-[OpenAI Says It’s Fixed ChatGPT’s Em dash Problem](https://techcrunch.com/2025/11/14/openai-says-its-fixed-chatgpts-em-dash-problem/).
-TechCrunch.
+[OpenAI Says It’s Fixed ChatGPT’s Em dash Problem](https://techcrunch.com/2025/11/14/openai-says-its-fixed-chatgpts-em-dash-problem/). *TechCrunch*.
 Nov 2025.
 - Shaina Mishkin.
 [It's Not Just a Trend, It's a Phenomenon](images/itsnot.webp).
 From [AI Is Changing How Companies Talk to Shareholders.
-Here Is the Red Flag for Readers](https://www.barrons.com/articles/ai-corporate-communications-shareholders-red-flag-63211618).
-Barron's.
+Here Is the Red Flag for Readers](https://www.barrons.com/articles/ai-corporate-communications-shareholders-red-flag-63211618). *Barron's*.
 Apr 2026.
 - Nathan Lambert.
 [Why AI writing is Mid](https://www.interconnects.ai/p/why-ai-writing-is-mid).
 Nov 2025.
 - Lina Abushouk.
-[How to Read Postcolonial Writing](https://africasacountry.com/2026/05/how-to-read-postcolonial-writing).
-Africa Is a Country.
+[How to Read Postcolonial Writing](https://africasacountry.com/2026/05/how-to-read-postcolonial-writing). *Africa Is a Country*.
 May 2026.